Selling final expense insurance CAN be a lucrative and rewarding career.

 My recommendation is to NEVER sign up with a final expense agency that ONLY offers one particular company.
-It simply fails to work in the final expense business.

-You need to have the know-how and the flexibility to match the BEST carrier with the prospect’s health.
+You need the know-how and flexibility to match the BEST carrier with the prospect’s health.

 I cannot express how important this is to your longevity in this career.

-Watch Out For Low Final Expense Commissions
+Final Expense Commissions

-I began in a situation like this.
+Like many new final expense agents, I began in a situation like this.

 If you think of multi-level marketing sales, new reps are sold not only on selling the product, but also recruiting their entire social circle.

 This process continues on until you are recruited, and the further on down you are in the pyramid, the less money you can hope to make.

-If you’re final expense commissions below 70% AND you are expected to pay full price for your leads, you’re getting ripped off horribly.
+If you’re final expense commissions below 80% AND you are expected to pay full price for your leads, you’re getting ripped off horribly.

 If you’re not maximizing your final expense commissions, taking into the account the people that cancel their policies, and things that happen with the low first-year commission rate, you will endlessly struggle.